Tennis Elbow: Causes, Symptoms, and Treatments

 Ultrasound Therapy for Tennis Elbow - Physiotherapy Treatments - PhysioTattva

-Symptoms of Tennis Elbow:
+Symptoms of Tennis Elbow

-Causes of Tennis Elbow:
+Causes of Tennis Elbow

-When to see a Physiotherapist for Tennis Elbow:
+When to See a Physiotherapist for Tennis Elbow

-When the pain does not reduce within two weeks, a physical therapist needs to diagnose the condition appropriately to rule out the other causes, such as cervical or neural.
+When the pain does not reduce within two weeks, a physical therapist needs to diagnose the condition appropriately to rule out other causes, such as cervical or neural.
 The therapist assesses the condition thoroughly to determine the muscle functions and joints and recommends suitable measures to improve blood flow to the tendons.
 Initially, the therapist recommends ice massage, using wearables like braces, straps, and tape for massage, muscle stimulation, and ultrasound.
-The therapeutic exercises are:
+The Therapeutic exercises are:

 • Wrist turn